Nakajima quiver varieties in dimension four: Preliminaries

-a moduli space parametrising semisimple representations of \(\Uppi^\uplambda(\quiver)\), the \emph{(deformed) preprojective algebra}, see \cite{king_moduli_1994}.
 We restrict to the case \(\uplambda = 0\), in which case this is a conical symplectic singularity.

 \begin{rmk} We note two generalisations of this construction.
-First of all, one can also take the corresponding GIT quotient $\QV[\uplambda]{\quiver,\root}<\stab> \defn \mom\inv(\uplambda)^{\stab} \git G(\root)$ with stability parameters explained in \cite{king_moduli_1994}.
-This variety also comes with a morphism to $\QV[\uplambda]{\quiver,\root}$ given by the variation of the GIT.
-For the classification purposes we study the affine varieties so these do not appear for the most part in this paper.
-Secondly, Nakajima's construction \cite{nakajima_instantons_1994} is more general and involves also an additional vector $w$ of \emph{framing} weights.
-However, as observed by Crawley-Boevey in \cite[\S 1]{crawley-boevey_geometry_2001}, every framed quiver variety can be identified with an unframed one.
-We therefore consider unframed affine quiver varieties. \end{rmk}
+Firstly, one can also take the corresponding GIT quotient $\QV[\uplambda]{\root}<\stab> \defn \mom\inv(\uplambda)^{\stab} \git G(\root)$ with stability parameters explained in \cite{king_moduli_1994}.
+This variety also comes with a morphism to $\QV[\uplambda]{\root}$ given by variation of GIT.
+For classification purposes we study the affine varieties so for the most part these do not appear in the paper.
+Secondly, Nakajima's original construction \cite{nakajima_instantons_1994} is more general and involves also an additional vector $w$ of \emph{framing} weights.
+However, as observed by Crawley-Boevey in \cite[\S 1]{crawley-boevey_geometry_2001}, every framed quiver variety can be identified with an unframed one and here we consider the unframed case. \end{rmk}